-It is not known if Naloxone hydrochloride injection affects the duration of labor and/or delivery.
-However, published reports indicated that the administration of Naloxone during labor did not adversely affect maternal or neonatal status.
+It is not known if Naloxone hydrochloride affects the duration of labor and/or delivery.
+However, published reports indicated that administration of Naloxone during labor did not adversely affect maternal or neonatal status.

-It is not known whether Naloxone is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Naloxone hydrochloride is administered to a nursing woman.
+Nursing Mothers: It is not known whether Naloxone is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when Naloxone is administered to a nursing woman.

-Naloxone hydrochloride injection may be administered intravenously, intramuscularly, or subcutaneously in children and neonates to reverse the effects of opiates.
+Naloxone hydrochloride injection, USP may be administered intravenously, intramuscularly or subcutaneously in children and neonates to reverse the effects of opiates.
 The American Academy of Pediatrics, however, does not endorse subcutaneous or intramuscular administration in opiate intoxication since absorption may be erratic or delayed.
-Although the opiate-intoxicated child responds dramatically to Naloxone hydrochloride injection, he/she must be carefully monitored for at least 24 hours as a relapse may occur as Naloxone is metabolized.
+Although the opiate-intoxicated child responds dramatically to Naloxone hydrochloride, he/she must be carefully monitored for at least 24 hours as a relapse may occur as Naloxone is metabolized.

-When Naloxone hydrochloride injection is given to the mother shortly before delivery, the duration of its effects lasts only for the first two hours of neonatal life.
-It is preferable to administer Naloxone hydrochloride injection directly to the neonate if needed after delivery.
-Naloxone has no apparent benefit as an additional method of resuscitation in the newly born infant with intrauterine asphyxia, which is not related to opioid use.
+When Naloxone hydrochloride is given to the mother shortly before delivery, the duration of its effect lasts only for the first two hours of neonatal life.
+It is preferable to administer Naloxone hydrochloride directly to the neonate if needed after delivery.
+Naloxone hydrochloride has no apparent benefit as an additional method of resuscitation in the newly born infant with intrauterine asphyxia which is not related to opioid use.

-The safety and effectiveness of Naloxone hydrochloride injection in patients with renal insufficiency/failure have not been established in well-controlled clinical trials.
-Caution should be exercised when Naloxone is administered to this patient population.
+The safety and effectiveness of Naloxone hydrochloride in patients with renal insufficiency/failure have not been established in well-controlled clinical trials.
+Caution should be exercised when Naloxone hydrochloride is administered to this patient population.

 Abrupt reversal of opioid depression may result in nausea, vomiting, sweating, tachycardia, increased blood pressure, tremulousness, seizures, ventricular tachycardia and fibrillation, pulmonary edema, and cardiac arrest which may result in death (see PRECAUTIONS).

-Abrupt reversal of opioid effects in persons who are physically dependent on opioids may precipitate an acute withdrawal syndrome which may include, but not limited to the following signs and symptoms: body aches, fever, sweating, runny nose, sneezing, piloerection, yawning, weakness, shivering or trembling, nervousness, restlessness or irritability, diarrhea, nausea or vomiting, abdominal cramps, increased blood pressure, and tachycardia.
-In the neonate, opioid withdrawal may also include: convulsions, excessive crying, and hyperactive reflexes (See WARNINGS).
+Abrupt reversal of opioid effects in persons who are physically dependent on opioids may precipitate an acute withdrawal syndrome which may include, but is not limited to, the following signs and symptoms: body aches, fever, sweating, runny nose, sneezing, piloerection, yawning, weakness, shivering or trembling, nervousness, restlessness or irritability, diarrhea, nausea or vomiting, abdominal cramps, increased blood pressure, tachycardia.
+In the neonate, opioid withdrawal may also include: convulsions; excessive crying; hyperactive reflexes (see WARNINGS).